 So the key to thawing the Seattle Freeze?
 Perseverance.

 Watch out Tampa.

-Submit any question about Seattle, the Puget Sound region, or its people via the form below.
-Every month, KUOW editors pick three questions and ask our listeners to vote on their favorite.
-Whichever question gets the most votes is then investigated by a KUOW reporter.
+Submit your question about the Puget Sound region in the form below.
+Every month, KUOW editors pick three questions and ask listeners to vote on the one they want reported.